top of page

 He doesn’t see the nail, so he doesn’t know how to help other than minimize the problem or focus on the positive, which only makes her more angry because she doesn’t feel acknowledged or seen.
 This angers her which makes him withdraw to keep a safe distance and not make it worse.
 Because the more he tries, the more it lands as a wire on her.
 And the more she feels alone, the more angry she needs to be in order to be seen.
 Then the more he gets the wire because he’s never enough and the more resentful he gets because his efforts are not appreciated.
 This “The-more/The-more” cycle continues endlessly creating a helpless and hopeless pattern of frustration, anger and resentment for both partners.

 When caught in this “The more/The more” cycle, there is constant rupture and little repair in the relationship.
 Both partners are living in a state of threat and defence.
 There is no space for rest and safety – the smallest non-verbal exchanges can become “danger cues” further intensifying this toxic cycle, making it harder to trust.
-In this next video, note how the absence of a non-verbal cue can be threatening.
+In this famous Still Face experiment, note how the absence of a non-verbal cue can be threatening.

 All this plays out in romantic relationships, explained in this video by Dr. Tronick and Dr. Johnson.
 Source: Marchak